denpamusic/PyPlumIO/README.md

 You can set device schedule, enable/disable it and change associated parameter.

-To disable the schedule, turn off "schedule_{schedule_name}_switch" parameter, by using `AsyncDevice.set_value` method, to enable it turn in on.
+To disable the schedule, turn off "schedule_{schedule_name}_switch" parameter, by using `BaseDevice.set_value` method, to enable it turn in on.

 ```python
   await ecomax.set_value("schedule_heating_switch", "off")
   await ecomax.set_value("schedule_heating_switch", "on")
 ```

-To change associated parameter value, use `AsyncDevice.set_value` function with "schedule_{schedule_name}_parameter".
+To change associated parameter value, use `BaseDevice.set_value` function with "schedule_{schedule_name}_parameter".

 ```python